Jesse Thistle presents, Bison brigades and battle tactics during the Northwest Resistance.

 Admission by donation.

-Jesse Thistle is Métis-Cree from Saskatchewan and raised in Brampton.
-He is a Ph.D. candidate in history at York University, Toronto.
-His doctoral work on Metis road allowance communities has won the Pierre Elliott Trudeau Foundation and Vanier doctoral scholarships, and he is a governor general medalist.
-Jesse is the author of Definition of Indigenous Homelessness in Canada, published through the Canadian Observatory on Homelessness, and his historical research has been published in numerous academic journals, book chapters, and featured on CBC’s Ideas and CBC’s Campus.
+Jesse Thistle is Métis-Cree and an Assistant Professor in the Department of Equity Studies at York University in Toronto.
+He is a PhD candidate in the History program at York University where he is working on theories of intergenerational and historic trauma of the Métis people.
+Jesse has won the P.E.
+Trudeau and Vanier doctoral scholarships, and he is a governor general medalist.
+Jesse is the author of the Definition of Indigenous Homelessness in Canada published through the Canadian Observatory on Homelessness, and his historical research has been published in numerous academic journals, book chapters, and featured on CBC Ideas, CBC Campus, and Unreserved.
+His most recent work is a bestselling memoir published by Simon and Schuster entitled From the Ashes: My Story of Being Métis, Homeless, and Finding My Way.
+You can follow him on Twitter at @Michifman.